m-pluta/m-pluta/README.md

 # Hi there! 👋

 I'm Michal, a Polish software engineer living in the UK, currently studying Computer Science at [Durham University](https://durham.ac.uk/).
-I just started my 3rd year of my Integrated Masters (MEng), and was extremely fortunate to be selected for [Quadrature](https://quadrature.ai/)'s Core Technology internship programme for summer 2025, following my successful internship at [Arm](https://www.arm.com/) last summer.
+I just finished my 3rd year of my Integrated Masters (MEng), and was extremely fortunate to be selected for [Quadrature](https://quadrature.ai/)'s Core Technology internship programme this summer, following my successful internship at [Arm](https://www.arm.com/) last summer.

 ## Research Interests

 I really love pushing software to its limits and making programs run as fast as possible which I believe is the pinnacle of computer engineering.
-As such my interests lie in
+I also like to spend time studying the intricacies of the system-hardware interface As such my interests lie in
 - High Performance/Throughput Computing and compiler optimisations.
 - Infrastructure Design and System administration.
 - Performance engineering